perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 ## Standardizing arguments

 ### Common arguments
-List of all common arguments for all benchmarks, and ones that could be common if not already present:
+List of all common arguments for all benchmarks, and ones that could be common if not already present, not necessarily with the same exact behaviour as the original benchmark:
 * size (-s, --size): size of matrix or matrices (this can be common for the current implementations since they are all square matrices and if there are 2 they are the same size)
 * export (-e, --export): export the results of the output in hexadecimal format (right now it says also verification, for the moment I would leave that out) (this would be -g at the moment)
 * verify (-v, --verify): verify the output against the reference cpu implementation (for now it will be against the Rust's 2d vector implementation, later we might want this to be against the original C implementation)